git-town/git-town/documentation/tutorial.md

 # Git Town Tutorial

 Let's assume your name is Jessie, and you are part of a development team with Bob and Carol.
-You follow [GitHub Flow](https://guides.github.com/introduction/flow/index.html), and your repository is hosted on GitHub.
+Your repository is hosted on GitHub, and you follow [GitHub Flow](https://guides.github.com/introduction/flow/index.html).

 ## Starting a new feature